-If you want a bit of insight into how I turned out the way I did, consider the year that my mother declared that we’d have an “18th century Christmas.”
+For insight into how I turned out the way I did, consider the year that my mother declared that we’d have an “18th-century Christmas.”
 While our friends asked Santa for American Girl dolls, Adidas Samba sneakers, and fluorescent-haired trolls, my sisters and I were left to scratch out lists that included wishes for wool mittens and scarves.
-The guideline was that all the gifts needed to be homemade, or at the least, something that children in the 18th century might have received.
+The guideline was that all the gifts had to be homemade, or at the least, something that children in the 18th century might have received.
 It took some convincing to get us onboard.

 On Christmas morning, our stockings hung heavy with oranges and walnuts and beeswax candles.
 We all did our best to look amused.